cheap-glitch/vue-cli-plugin-sitemap/README.md

 module.exports = [
 	{
-		path: '/admin/secure/page',
+		path: '/admin/secure-page',

-		// Explicitly ignore this route
+		// Explicitly ignore this route and all its children
 		meta: { sitemap: { ignoreRoute: true } }
 	},
 	{
-		// The "catch-all" route will be automatically ignored
+		// Routes with a glob in their path will be ignored...
 		path: '*',
 		name: '404',
 	},
 	{
-		path: '/some/complicated/and-very-*-long/path',
+		path: '/glob/*',

-		// Provide a handwritten URL to replace the path of the route
+		// ...unless you provide a handwritten path to replace it
-		meta: { sitemap: { loc: '/simplified-path' } }
+		meta: { sitemap: { loc: '/glob/lorem/ipsum' } }
 	},
 ]
 ```